SBEMimage/SBEMimage/docs/installation.rst

 Stage calibration
 ^^^^^^^^^^^^^^^^^

 In the top menu in Main Controls, click on 'Calibration' -> 'Stage Calibration' to launch the stage calibration dialog (see below).
-Start the automatic stage calibration procedure.
+Start the automatic stage calibration procedure with the default settings by clicking on 'Start automatic calibration'.
 Click on the button with the question mark for more information.

+Note that the stage must be calibrated separately for each EHT (high voltage) that you would like to use for your projects.
+If no calibration is found for the current EHT, a warning message will be displayed.
+In that case, *SBEMimage* will use whatever calibration is available for the EHT closest to the current EHT.

+For the automatic calibration routine, you can select different Python packages ('cv2', 'imreg_dft', 'skimage') to perform the pixel shift calculations.
+If the selected package fails to calculate reasonable parameters for the current sample, try another package.
+If the automatic routine does not work, you can manually input the pixel shifts.
+Use a program such as ImageJ to look at the three images that were acquired.
+You'll find the images in your current base directory (start.tif, shift_x.tif, shift_y.tif).
+Find an image feature in start.tif and input its precise pixel coordinates (X/Y), then find this feature in the image acquired after the X shift (shift_x.tif) and input the new pixel coordinates.
+Do the same for the shift in Y direction and click on 'Calculate' to find the new calibration parameters.

 .. image:: /images/stage_calibration.jpg
    :width: 600
    :align: center
    :alt: Stage calibration dialog

 Motor speeds
 ^^^^^^^^^^^^